-Øyvind Time's master's thesis can help make everyday life easier for healthcare personnel who have to learn how to take a fluid sample from the spinal cord or administer an epidural.
+Øyvind Time's master's thesis can help make everyday life easier for healthcare personnel who must learn how to take a fluid sample from the spinal cord or administer an epidural.

 To become a doctor you have to go through a long and extensive education.
 The medical students have practice for a total of 18 weeks.
 During the internship, they receive training in many medical procedures.
 Sometimes there is a certain risk that the patient may be injured during a medical procedure.
 It is therefore a goal that healthcare personnel have the opportunity to practice thoroughly before carrying out medical procedures for the first time.